crosleythomas/blog/posts/tf_start_to_finish/setup.md

 Note that TensorFlow only supports NVIDIA GPUs.

-<span class='protip'><b>Pro tip:</b> if buying a decent desktop with a good GPU (NVIDIA GeForce GTX 1060-1080) is close to within your budget, do it now.
+<span class='protip'><b>Tip:</b> if buying a decent desktop with a good GPU (NVIDIA GeForce GTX 1060-1080) is close to within your budget, do it now.
 You are going to do it eventually and you don't want to give up on machine learning because you got frustrated with your lack of computing power.</span>

 Having some, any, kind of GPU will help every deep learning project you do immensely.
 [This benchmarking article](http://hn.premii.com/#/article/15940724) does a really nice job of comparing both the speed and cost of CPUs and different GPUs.